If you are a lucky Novocastrian, you won't have to look too hard to find a yoga class near you.

 The bendy benefits of yoga are obvious when you see the magic in action, but the perks of this ancient practice go far beyond the physical.
 Here are some of the best, science-backed results that come from doing yoga.

-Before you begin practising yoga you might want to get more familiar with yoga terms:
+Before you begin practising yoga near me you might want to get more familiar with yoga terms:

 This type of yoga is hierarchical yoga system founded by Swami Vishnudevananda.
 He called this classical, spiritual yoga practice as well as the international Sivananda Yoga Vedanta Centre organization accountable for diffusing its teachings, after his revered guru, Swami Sivananda with the mission 'to spread the teachings of yoga and the message of world peace' which has since been improved to 'practice and teach the ancient yogic knowledge for health, peace, unity in diversity and Self-realization.'

 While numerous other yoga groups follow and propagate the teachings of Swami Sivananda, including the Divine Life Society, Bihar School of Yoga, Integral Yoga (Satchidananda) and the Chinmaya Mission, these institutions use different names for their yoga systems.
 Sivananda Yoga is the proprietary yoga system of the Sivananda Yoga Vedanta Centre organization and is based on Swami Sivananda's teachings to synthesize the teachings of the four paths of yoga.